-When a product or service contains ineligible components, a cost allocation may be used so that support can be provided for the eligible portion.
-A cost allocation is appropriate when a clear delineation can be made between the eligible and ineligible components.
-Several methods of cost allocation can be used, but they must meet the criteria of being based on tangible criteria that provide a realistic result.
+When a product or service contains ineligible components, a cost allocation is required to remove the ineligible components so that only the eligible portion is funded.
+A cost allocation requires a clear delineation between the eligible and ineligible components.
+Several methods of cost allocation can be used, but they must be based on tangible criteria that reach a realistic result.
 The price for the eligible portion must be the most cost-effective means of receiving the eligible service.

 In isolated cases, ineligible features are an insubstantial and inseparable part of a product or service.
-For example, a Private Branch Exchange (PBX) is a telephone switching system that often includes an ineligible intercom feature.
-If certain limited conditions are satisfied, the cost of the intercom functionality need not be cost allocated.
+For example, some Internet access services include a built in content filtering service as part of their service.
+Since this component is a part of the standard product offering and there are no costs associated with this component, it would not require cost allocation and would qualify as "ancillary."
 For further information about this "ancillary use" provision, see Ancillary Use of Ineligible Components.

 When a package of products and services has mixed eligibility, applicants and service providers must follow the cost allocation procedures provided above.
 The allocation cannot be inappropriately weighted in a way that subsidizes the ineligible services.
 The Free Services Advisory provides further detail to help applicants and service providers avoid arrangements that are contrary to program rules.

-In general, applicants are expected to provide cost allocation to USAC as a part of their funding requests on the FCC Form 471 (Services Ordered and Certification Form).
-USAC reviewers will evaluate whether the cost allocation meets the criteria of being based on tangible criteria that provide a realistic result.
+In general, applicants are expected to provide a cost allocation to USAC as a part of their funding requests on the FCC Form 471 (Services Ordered and Certification Form) to remove the ineligible portion.
+USAC reviewers will evaluate whether the cost allocation meets the criteria of being based on tangible criteria that reach a realistic result.

 If no cost allocation information is submitted by the applicant and USAC determines that cost allocation is required, the following approach is used:

-In all cases of cost allocation regardless of service category, USAC will contact the applicant about the intended funding request reduction.
-This additional contact allows the applicant to confirm the cost allocation or challenge the cost allocation by submitting alternative information and supporting documentation.
+In all cases of cost allocation regardless of service type, USAC will contact the applicant about the intended funding request reduction.
+This additional contact allows the applicant to confirm the cost allocation or challenge the cost allocation by submitting alternative supporting documentation.

 Possible methods for cost allocation include the following:

-When cost allocation is required, the Item 21 Attachment should provide clear information that will allow an efficient review by USAC.
-The attachment should contain separated pricing for the eligible and ineligible components and sufficient information to determine if the cost allocation is reasonable.
-See Item 21 Attachments for FCC Form 471.
+When cost allocation is required, the FCC Form 471 should provide clear information that will allow an efficient review by USAC.
+It should contain separate pricing for the eligible and ineligible components and sufficient information to determine if the cost allocation is reasonable.

 Applicants should be sure that they include accurate cost allocation information as part of funding requests.